kstenerud/compact-time/README.md

  * Supports leap years and leap seconds.
  * Maintenance-free (no leap second tables to update).
  * Efficient conversion to/from human readable fields (no multiplication or division).
- * Time zones are location-based, not offset-based.
+ * Time zones are location-based.